emanuelefaja/guide2life/health/non-communicable-diseases.md

 Non-communicable diseases (NCDs), also known as chronic diseases, are medical conditions that are not transmissible from person to person.
 NCDs are the leading cause of death globally, accounting for 74% of all deaths worldwide [1].

-So it’s important that you understand NCDs, as they are likely to you or the people around you.
+So it’s important that you understand NCDs, as they are likely to affect you or the people around you.

 These diseases are typically long-lasting and progress slowly over time, resulting in a long painful death and also severe distress for family members and loved ones .